aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivotitemposition/_index.md

 | Previous | 0 | <br>Represents the previous pivot item in the [PivotField](../pivotfield/). |
 | Next | 1 | <br>Represents the next pivot item in the [PivotField](../pivotfield/). |
 | Custom | 2 | <br>Shows values as the different format based the index of pivot item in the [PivotField](../pivotfield/). |

+## Remarks

+NOTE: This enum is now obsolete.
+Instead, please use PivotItemPositionType enum instead.
+This method will be removed 12 months later since June 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also